scenerystack/community/docs/reference/api/twixt/Animation.md

 - **targets**?: { [K in keyof TargetTypes]: AnimationTargetOptions&lt;TargetTypes[K], TargetObjectTypes[K]&gt; } | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  Can be provided instead of setValue/property/object, and it contains an array of config-style objects that allows
+  animating multiple different things at the same time.
+See AnimationTarget for details about all of the supported config.
+  NOTE: speed, if provided, should be only specified on exactly one of the targets' config if multiple targets are specified.
 - **duration**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span> | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  If provided, the animation's length will be this value (in seconds).
+If omitted, one of the targets' `speed` option
+  should be set (the length of the animation will be based on that).
 - **delay**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
+<br>  The amount of time (in seconds) between when the animation is "started" and when the actual animation of the value
+  begins.
+Negative delays are not supported.
 - **stepEmitter**?: TReadOnlyEmitter&lt;[ <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span> ]&gt; | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  One of the following config:
+  The Emitter (which provides a dt {number} value on emit) which drives the animation, or null if the client will drive the animation by calling `step(dt)` manually.
+Defaults to the joist Timer which runs automatically as part of the Sim time step.
+  TODO #3: {ScreenView} - animates only when the ScreenView is the active one.
+  TODO #3: {Node} - animates only when the node's trail is visible on a Display
 - &amp; AnimationTargetOptions&lt;SelfType, SelfObjectType&gt; &amp; [DisposableOptions](../axon/Disposable.md#DisposableOptions)